Huawei-Edinburgh-Programming-Languages/idlize/IDL.md

    * `TypeParameters` - type parameters for a parameterized type
    * `TypeArguments` - concrete types used as values for type parameters
    * `VerbatimDts` - code to add "as-is" to produced .d.ts, for language-specific features, avoid when possible
+   * `NoBridge` - if no bridging code to be generated